The geometric correlations of leptonic mixing parameters: Geometric correlations at the 3 level of the global fit data.

-According to the observations in the case of the correlations of two included angles, we know that the mixing parameters ($\sin^2\theta_{12}$, $\sin^2\theta_{23}$, $\delta$) are strictly constrained by the correlations of three included angles.
-Now we extract the correlations between the mixing parameters from the geometric correlations of three included angles.
+According to the observations in the case of the correlations of two included angles, we find that the mixing parameters ($\sin^2\theta_{12}$, $\sin^2\theta_{23}$, $\delta$) are strictly constrained by the geometric correlations.
+Now we extract the correlations between the mixing parameters from the correlations of three included angles.